 A little background on Grand Circus and our community:

 Our Employer Network includes companies of all sizes, all finding value in adding Grand Circus grads to their teams.
-Some of these companies include Quicken Loans, Accenture, Meridian, DTE Energy, Jacapps, Ford, Pillar, Amrock (previously Title Source), GE, AMBR Detroit and over 300 others.
+Some of these companies include Rocket Mortgage, Accenture, Meridian, DTE Energy, Jacapps, Ford, Pillar, Amrock (previously Title Source), GE, AMBR Detroit and over 300 others.

 Now back to the problem we’re trying to solve…

-We understand that hiring a full-time developer requires significant investment in time and money.
+We understand that hiring a daytime developer requires significant investment in time and money.